-The Accreditation assessment process is normally achieved in three stages and will generally take a period of six to twelve months.
+The accreditation assessment process is normally achieved in three stages and will generally take a period of six to twelve months.
 This is outlined in Figure 1, with further information on the method of submission in Appendix A.

 Applications will be considered as soon as possible following receipt of the submission.
 If the application appears to meet the requirements of stage one, as described below, then the site visit will be arranged by mutual convenience of the Society and the University.
 Please note that students and recent graduates (if applicable) need to be present during the site visit.
 The assessment reports produced by the Accreditation Assessment Panel will not be made publicly available.
-However, the Society may share reports produced by the Panel with any sponsors of the programme(s); this will be declared at the start of the application process.